wp-plugins/fg-joomla-to-wordpress/readme.txt

 * The archived posts or posts put in trash are not migrated.
 But unpublished posts are migrated as drafts.

+= The migration stops and I get the message: "Fatal error: Allowed memory size of XXXXXX bytes exhausted" =

+* You can run the migration again.
+It will continue where it stopped.
+You can also increase the memory limit in php.ini if you have write access to this file.

+= The media are not migrated and I get the error message: "Warning: copy() [function.copy]: URL file-access is disabled in the server configuration" =

+* The PHP directive "Allow URL fopen" must be turned on in php.ini to copy the medias.
+If your remote host doesn't allow this directive, you will have to do the migration on localhost.

+= I get the message: "Fatal error: Class 'PDO' not found" =

+* PDO and PDO_MySQL libraries are needed.
+You must enable them in php.ini.

 Don't hesitate to let a comment on the forum or to report bugs if you found some. http://wordpress.org/tags/fg-joomla-to-wordpress?forum_id=10